fameteor/KAI-meteo/README.md

 # KaiOs meteo

-This application display the meteo in different cities that can be choosen by éditing the `/sdcard1/apps/meteo/config.json` file :
+This application displays the meteo in different cities that can be edited in the `/sdcard1/apps/meteo/config.json` file :

 ```
 {